nbardy/AI-OS/README.md

 **"Abandon vibe coding—embrace AI engineering."**

 AI-OS is an AI operating system—not a monolithic framework.
-Software is meant to be rewritten: AI-OS is a tiny core shell you fork, extend, and discard without regret.
+AI-OS is a tiny core lib and chat UI to allow you to quickly write small lean agentic macros.

 Agents are for the common folk, macros are for the nerds.